Logic Model Examples

 Developing a logic model is essential for any organization looking to maximize its impact.
 A logic model provides a roadmap for how an organization's activities will lead to the desired outcomes, and it helps to ensure that resources are being used effectively and efficiently.
 Here are some steps to follow when developing a logic model:

-- Identify the desired outcomes: The first step in developing a logic model is identifying the desired outcomes.
-This should clearly, concise statement of what the organization hopes to achieve.
+Identify the desired outcomes: The first step in developing a logic model is identifying the desired outcomes.
+This should clear, concise statement of what the organization hopes to achieve.

-- Identify the outputs and outcomes: Outputs are the immediate results of the activities, while outcomes are the longer-term changes the organization hopes to achieve.
-Therefore, identifying the outputs and outcomes is essential to track and evaluating progress.
+Identify the outputs and outcomes: Outputs are the immediate results of the activities, while outcomes are the longer-term changes the organization hopes to achieve.
+Therefore, identifying the outputs and outcomes is essential to track and evaluate progress.

 Are you ready to revolutionize your impact strategy?
 You can look no further than the Logic Model app, the cloud-based, collaborative application that offers an innovative approach to designing impact strategies.
 With easy-to-use, self-driven interfaces and pre-built templates, users can quickly create custom theories of change.
 But that's just the beginning.
 Our app offers a range of unique value-adds, including: